mongodb/mongo-spark/doc/5-sparkR.md

 ## The Spark R API Basics

-The Spark API works via DataFrames and uses underlying Scala DataFrame.
+The Spark R API works via DataFrames and uses underlying Scala DataFrame.

 ## DataFrames and DataSets